 Irréversible

-Irréversible is a 2002 French experimental psychological thriller film written and directed by Gaspar Noé.
-Starring Monica Bellucci, Vincent Cassel and Albert Dupontel, the plot depicts the events of a tragic night in Paris as two men attempt to avenge the brutal rape and beating of the woman they love.
-The film was edited as continuous shot and is told in reverse order, with each scene taking place chronologically before the one that precedes it.
+Irréversible is a 2002 French film written and directed by Gaspar Noé.
+Starring Monica Bellucci, Vincent Cassel, and Albert Dupontel, the plot depicts the events of a tragic night in Paris as two men attempt to avenge the brutal rape and beating of the woman they love.
+The film is made up of a title sequence followed by 13 segments made to look like long takes.
+Each of these segments is either a continuous shot or a series of shots digitally composited to resemble a continuous shot.
+The story is told in reverse order, with each scene taking place chronologically before the one that precedes it.

 Plot